MA (Oxon) 1995, BCL (Oxon) 1997

 - Ballast Nedam v OFT: cover pricing in construction industry; major penalty appeal

 - Aggregate Industries v OFT: refusal to approve purchaser pursuant to undertakings in lieu

 - Advising a party in connection with the OFT's investigation into allegations of competition law infringements by Mercedes-Benz and dealers of M-B trucks and vans

 - Acting for the OFT in investigation into MasterCard's credit card interchange fees

 - Acting for a major chemicals company in commercial arbitration; breach of Article 101

 - Acting for Kerry Foods in relation to its completed acquisition of Headland Foods

-Ronit has acted for mobile phone operators in their appeals to the CAT and advises companies and regulators in the field of telecoms regulation.
-Ronit also advises on utilities regulation, particularly in the regulation of water companies when at Herbert Smith.
+She has acted for mobile phone operators in appeals to the CAT and advises companies and regulators in the field of telecoms regulation.
+Ronit also advises on utilities regulation, particularly in the regulation of water companies.

 Ronit is a contributing editor to the sixth edition of Bellamy & Child, The European Community Law of Competition and the forthcoming 7th edition of that work.
 She is a regular contributor to various EU/competition publications and often speaks at conferences/seminars on competition law.

 Ronit recently contributed to LexisPSL, to read the full article "The system of setting credit card inter-bank fees under threat" please click here.
 This article first appeared on Lexis PSL on 13 May 2013, click here for a free trial of Lexis PSL.